gec/reef/http-bridge/js-service-client/README.markdown

 is implemented in a similar fashion to the java client; the largest fundamental difference is there isn't the idea of a "connection" to the server that can fail, each request is an independent event.

-We chose to write the client using jQuery because it is the most popular framework and has a native promise like ajax function (since 1.5.x).
+We chose to write the client using jQuery because it is the most popular framework and has a native promise based ajax function (since 1.5.x).
 This allows us to implement the client in javascript in nearly the identical way as in the java client.
 This should mean that transitioning between the two languages is relatively easy.

-This guide is written assuming that the reader is already somewhat familiar with javascript.
+This guide is written assuming that the reader is already familiar with javascript.
 Below are some helpful links for the most important jQuery pieces we make use of.

 - jQuery ajax: http://api.jquery.com/jQuery.ajax/ (see "Callback function queues" section).
 - Deferred Object (Promise): http://api.jquery.com/category/deferred-object/
 - jQuery plugin guide: http://docs.jquery.com/Plugins/Authoring

 ### Code Organization